 These issues become even more complicated in global business unions.
 Success in international mergers depends on the compound organization’s readiness to enable people with different cultural perspectives to engage in meaningful and valuable discussions about the new business.

 The Organization in which a lot of people work affects their feelings, thoughts, and actions.
 These factors influence organizational culture.
 A simple way to determine human factors to think about these aspects, individual jobs, and its impact on people’s health-related behavior.
 In today’s diverse work culture, the staff and organization should accept and learn the value of different cultures to create a more cooperative and comfortable and workspace.
 For example, I company invites candidates from different cultures and hire based on criteria not based on personal belongings to the candidates that it will add more values to the company growth.

 In today’s diverse work culture, the management, as well as staff, should learn and accept different cultures, values, and standard protocols to create a more productive and corporate culture.
-The following organizational and management factors can influence the behavior of human:
+The following organizational and management factors can influence the behavior of humans: